Manika Kaur: Sacred Words

 Kaur's third album, Sacred Words, was released in 2018 on Martin ‘Youth’ Glover's label Suriya Recordings and was released in the US on imprint label partner Six Degrees Records.
 It features collaborations with Scottish folk musician James Yorkston, Jyotsna Srikanth (violin), and Tunde Jegede.

+EK

+Manika Kaur’s fourth album, EK, was released in 2021.
+It was produced by Oskar Vizan and Vinod Gadher and incorporates themes influenced by Sikh teachings.
+The album combines traditional Sikh kirtan with elements of world music.
+Contributing artists include Jyotsna Srikanth, Jesse Bannister, Soumik Datta, Kirpal Panesar, Suhail Yusuf Khan, and Sanjeev Shankar.

+Yoga Ambient (remixes)

+Released in 2020, Yoga Ambient (remixes) features reinterpretations of Kaur’s previous works by producer Martin "Youth" Glover.
+The album blends kirtan vocals with ambient and downtempo electronic styles and is intended to complement activities such as yoga and meditation.

+Journey (The Ambient Remixes)

+Also released in 2020, Journey (The Ambient Remixes) includes remixed versions of Manika Kaur’s devotional music, produced by Martin "Youth" Glover.
+The album integrates ambient and electronic sounds while maintaining the spiritual nature of the original compositions.

 Discography

 Philanthropy

 Through her foundation Kirtan for Causes, Kaur raises awareness for issues such as equality, global access to feminine hygiene products, and education of females of all ages around the world.

 Her foundation currently supports the education of 100 programme participants and supports the education of over 200 children.
 Kaur raised over one million dirhams (approx. £210,000) through her first album, which she donated to finance a new Gurdwara (Sikh temple) in Dubai.
 All of the revenue from Kaur's work go to support her charity.

 Awards

-Kaur won the 2016 Sikh Award for Sikhs in Entertainment and placed sacred Sikh vocal music and Kirtan in the World Music Charts Europe for the first time, amassing over 10,000,000 views on YouTube.
+Kaur won the 2016 Sikh Award for Sikhs in Entertainment and placed sacred Sikh vocal music and Kirtan in the World Music Charts Europe for the first time.